Methotrexate

 How is methotrexate used?

-Methotrexate is usually taken in tablet form once a week.
-Sometimes it is taken as an injection, also once a week.
-A doctor will usually prescribe a very low dose at first, which will be gradually increased.
-Once the methotrexate is working well, the dose will be adjusted to the lowest level capable of maintaining the improvement that has been achieved.
+Methotrexate can only be prescribed by a Dermatology or Rheumatology Specialist who is responsible for your care.
+They will usually prescribe a very low dose at first, which will be gradually increased.
+Once the methotrexate is working well, which can take between 1-3 months, the dose will be adjusted to the lowest level capable of maintaining the improvement that has been achieved.

 People taking methotrexate will have regular blood tests - usually carried out by Dermatology Nurses, or by their own GP - to monitor possible effects of the treatment.
 These are required weekly at first, or when the dose is being altered, but once the dose of methotrexate is stable, monitoring tests are carried out every 2-3 months.
 People taking methotrexate should have an annual flu vaccination, but should check with a doctor or nurse before having any other vaccinations or taking other medication.